 Which peels are best for acne?

 Anti-inflammatory chemical peels such as salicylic acid peels are appropriate for treating acne in many cases.
 These peels are quite light, with minimal downtime.
-The Obagi Radiance peel is quick, effective, and requires little downtime and is ideal for people who want to target acne breakouts and improve skin quality.
+The Obagi Radiance peel is quick, effective, and requires little downtime.
+It is ideal for people who want to target acne breakouts and improve skin quality.

 Can lasers be used for active acne?